dawsh2/mmbt/src/signals/README.md

 **SignalType**: Enumeration of different signal types (BUY, SELL, NEUTRAL).
 **SignalFilter**: Base class for signal filtering algorithms that remove noise from raw signals.
 **SignalTransform**: Base class for transformations that process signal data to extract additional insights.
 **SignalProcessor**: Coordinates signal processing operations including filtering, transformation, and confidence scoring.
+**SignalRouter**: Routes signals from multiple rules and provides consensus methods.
+**SignalCollection**: A collection of signals with methods to determine consensus.

+## Dependencies

+The Signals module relies on the following dependencies:
+- NumPy: For numerical operations
+- Collections: For using deque data structures
+- ABC: For abstract base classes
+- Typing: For type hints

 ## Basic Usage